 Merging Data Using the VLOOKUP Function

 The VLOOKUP function is another way to merge data in Google Sheets.
 This function allows you to look up a value in one range and retrieve a corresponding value from another range.
-Here’s how to use it: (See Also: How Many Rows In A Google Sheet)
+Here’s how to use it: (See Also: How To Change Print Area In Google Sheets)

 Syntax: VLOOKUP(lookup_value, range, index, [is_exact_match])